awylie199/homestead-provision-v8js-defaults/README.md

-# react-laravel-provision
+###Laravel V8JS Provision

-Bash provision scripts to compile and install V8 JS engine and PHPV8 extension for Laravel Homestead.
+Unfinished and untested provisioning scripts for compiling and installing V8Js engine and PHPV8 extension on Laravel Homestead.